novaku/indoquran-web/README.md

 ./deploy/docker.sh scan
 ```

-This will build the image and scan it for vulnerabilities using Docker Scout.
+This will build the image and scan it for security vulnerabilities using Docker Scout.
 The scan will identify any critical or high vulnerabilities that need to be addressed.